We’re Not Your Ordinary Dental Office In San Diego

 State of the Art Technology

-To maintain only the most optimal standard of care, we’ve made investments in equipment that enhance your care – like our digital radiographs.
+To maintain only the most optimal standard of oral care, we’ve made investments in equipment that enhance your care – like our digital radiographs.
 These high-resolution images improve our level of communication with patients and help you co-diagnose your oral care needs right along with Dr. Nick Refahi.
-San Diego True Design Dentistry has also teamed up with one of the best labs in the country to offer some of the highest quality of restorations available in the nation.
+San Diego True Design Dentistry has also teamed up with one of the best labs in the country to offer some of the highest quality of dental restorations available in the entire nation.

 Digital X Rays